Rebuilding your Marriage 101

 Ask: Which Way Is Right For You?

 If you don’t change the way you’ve done things in the past, then you’ll only end up right back where you are… and I know that’s not what you want.
 Obviously, I’m not the first person to notice that the “traditional model” of marriage is flawed.
 Many other experts have commented on this.
 In my case, because I work in infidelity recovery, the shortcomings are even more glaring to me.

-Marriage Rehab is my 21 step Homestudy course for couples, during which I will coach you and your partner towards the skills, insights and strategies you need to heal, overcome and redesign your marriage, so that it’s better and stronger than ever before.
+Happiness After Infidelity is my 21-step home study course for couples, during which I will coach you and your partner towards gaining the skills, insights and strategies you need to heal, overcome and redesign your marriage so that it's better and stronger than ever before.

 HAPPINESS AFTER INFIDELITY INCLUDES:

 MY FINAL THOUGHTS

 I believe that infidelity is a call for help (not hate).
 I believe that mistakes are a call for correction (not punishment) and above all I believe that once a painful thing has happened, you basically have two choices:

 You can keep circling the hurt or you can keep moving forward.